About Us

 The first EAC chapter was the Winnipeg Embroiderers’ Guild, which sponsored the first two seminars with participants from across Canada and the United States.
 Annual seminars were held at various Canadian locales thereafter, and EAC began to gain members and chapters.

-Now 50 years old, with 40 chapters and more than 1,500 members from all across Canada and beyond, we have grown into a vital and exciting organization.
+Now 50 years old, with more than 35 chapters and almost 1,500 members from all across Canada and beyond, we have grown into a vital and exciting organization.